‘This Is Us’ Spoilers From New Sneak Peek Tease Randall Becomes ‘Unhinged,’ His Girls Face First Day At School

-The next episode of This Is Us is titled “Unhinged” and spoilers from a new sneak peek provide some context for this title.
+The next episode of This Is Us is titled “Unhinged” and spoilers from a new sneak peek provide some context.
 Randall, Beth, and their girls recently moved to Philadelphia and it’s time for Tess, Deja, and Annie to start their new schools.
-At the same time, Randall is ready to throw himself into his new position of city councilman and apparently some in the area are describing him as being unhinged.
+At the same time, Randall is ready to throw himself into his new position of city councilman and apparently some folks in the area are describing him as being unhinged.

-TV Guide shares the new sneak peek into the episode airing on Tuesday night.
-The clip opens with Randall returning home after heading out for a run with his right-hand man Jae-Won.
+TV Guide shared the new sneak peek into the episode airing on Tuesday night.
+The clip opens with Randall returning home after heading out for a run with his right-hand man, Jae-Won.

-Annie is reading an article from the newspaper featuring Randall that suggests he is unhinged for his open-door policy of connecting with his constituents in an unusually open manner.
-This Is Us spoilers suggest that Randall and Jae-Won will be completely unbothered by the insinuation that Pearson might be unorthodox and a bit crazy and they seem focused on launching this new chapter of leadership in District 12.
+Annie is reading an article from the newspaper featuring Randall that suggests he is unhinged for his open-door policy of connecting with his constituents.
+This Is Us spoilers suggest that Randall and Jae-Won will be completely unbothered by the insinuation that he might be unorthodox and a bit crazy and they seem focused on launching this new chapter of leadership in District 12.

 Randall is pretty hyped up, but the girls seem a bit more reserved.
 Tess, in particular, is clearly feeling anxious about her first day at her new school.
 Both Beth and Randall reassure her that things will be great, and she insists she’s fine.
 However, viewers have seen that she is struggling with some nerves and uncertainties.

 Jae-Won also asks Randall if he’ll have time to talk about a new proposal later in the day.
-Randall says that of course, he will, but This Is Us spoilers seem to hint that Jae-Won may be facing some frustrations with having his proposal taken seriously by his boss.
+Randall says that of course he will, but This Is Us spoilers seem to hint that Jae-Won may be facing some frustrations with having his proposal taken seriously by his boss.

 According to teasers from NBC, Randall will be facing a tough choice during this next show.
 Could this be related to what Jae-Won needs to talk to him about?
 In addition, viewers will see Toby and Kate getting settled into their new place with baby Jack along with some flashback action involving Miguel and the senior Jack.